 3. Clove oil

-Cloves have been documented as an analgesic and toothache reliever.
-Lab studies reveal that clove oil is especially potent at reducing pain.
+Cloves as an analgesic and toothache reliever.
+Lab studies that clove oil is especially potent at reducing pain.
 Cloves have the added benefit of fighting bacteria that can grow in your mouth and put you at risk for infection.
 You can purchase clove essential oil, or simply boil four to six whole cloves to make clove water, which you can then massage onto your painful gums.